Physician Toolkit: Managing Fetal Lung Lesions

 - The role of imaging in the comprehensive evaluation of lung lesions, before and after birth

 - A look into the holistic care provided by the Center, from diagnosis through long-term follow-up and annual patient/family reunions

 - Providing anesthesia for patients with congenital lung lesions

 - A case study of thoracoscopic lobectomy for asymptomatic CCAM

 Recent publications and research on lung lesions at CHOP

 Our team members have written extensively about fetal lung lesion management.
 Visit our publications page for an extensive list of fetal lung lesion publications »

 The Center has detailed diagnosis-specific information about lung lesions, specifically CCAM and BPS, as well as other fetal anomalies, written for families.

 Several of our patient families have shared their experiences about what it was like to be diagnosed and treated for fetal lung lesions, with the goal of helping other families who are facing a similar diagnosis.

-If your patient is looking for more information about what to expect, here are some stories for them to learn more about other families’ personal experiences with fetal lung lesions.
+If your patient is looking for more information about what to expect, here are some stories about other families’ personal experiences with fetal lung lesions.